hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/06_DGE_DESeq2_analysis2.md

 Note that we have pvalues and p-adjusted values in the output.
 Which should we use to identify significantly differentially expressed genes?

-If we used the `p-value` directly from the Wald test with a significance cut-off of 0.05 (α = 0.05), then 5% of all genes would be called as differentially expressed (i.e. 5% false positive genes).
-The more genes we test, the more 'false positives' we discover.
-For example, if we test 20,000 genes for differential expression, we would expect to find 1,000 false positive genes.
+If we used the `p-value` directly from the Wald test with a significance cut-off of 0.05 (α = 0.05), then we expect 5% of all differentially expressed genes to be false positives.
+Each p-value is the result of a single test (single gene).
+The more genes we test, the more we inflate the false positive rate. **This is the multiple testing problem.** For example, if we test 20,000 genes for differential expression, we would expect to find 1,000 false positive genes.
 We would not want to sift through our "significant" genes to identify which ones are true positives.

 DESeq2 helps reduce the number of genes tested by removing those genes unlikely to be significantly DE prior to testing, such as those with low number of counts and outlier samples (gene-level QC).
 However, we still need to correct for multiple testing to reduce the number of false positives, and there are a few common approaches: